twitocode/Tantalum/content/Notes/English/Persuasive Essay.md

 # Topic Selection:
 ## ai "art" is not art
 - Its not really art
+- I am not an artist at all
 - talk about how ai actually works
 	- tech behind it
 	-  copyright infringement